 In June 2016, the IASB issued amendments to IFRS 2.
-These amendments clarify how to account for certain share-based payment transactions, including accounting for cashsettled share-based payment transactions; accounting for share-based payment transactions with net settlement features; and accounting for modifications of share-based payment transactions from cash-settled to equity.
+These amendments clarify how to account for certain share-based payment transactions, including accounting for cash-settled share-based payment transactions; accounting for share-based payment transactions with net settlement features; and accounting for modifications of share-based payment transactions from cash-settled to equity.
 IFRS 2 amendments are effective for annual periods beginning on or after January 1, 2018.
-The Company does not intend to early adopt the amendments to IFRS 2 and has not yet fully evaluated the impact of the amendments however the impact is not expected to be material.
+The Company has concluded that the amendments to IFRS 2 will not have a material impact on the consolidated financial statements.